Radiofax: Stations

 Today, radiofax is primarily used worldwide for the dissemination of weather charts, satellite weather images, and forecasts to ships at sea.
 The oceans are covered by coastal stations in various countries.

 In the United States, fax weather products are prepared by a number of offices, branches, and agencies within the National Weather Service (NWS) of the National Oceanic and Atmospheric Administration (NOAA).

 Tropical and hurricane products come from the Tropical Analysis and Forecast Branch, part of the Tropical Prediction Center/National Hurricane Center.
 They are broadcast over US Coast Guard communication stations NMG, in New Orleans, LA, and NMC, the Pacific master station on Point Reyes, California.
 After Hurricane Katrina damaged NMG, the Boston Coast Guard station NMF added a limited schedule of tropical warning charts.
 NMG is back at full capability, but NMF continues to broadcast these.

 All other products come from the Ocean Prediction Center (OPC) of the NWS, in cooperation with several other offices depending on the region and nature of information.
 These also use NMG, NMC, and NMF, plus Coast Guard station NOJ in Kodiak, Alaska, and Department of Defense station KVM70 in Hawaii.

-Ever since the RMS Titanic dramatized the dangers of icebergs in the North Atlantic, an International Ice Patrol has also originated weather data, and its charts are broadcast by the Boston station during the prime iceberg season of February through September, using the callsign NIK.
+Ever since the loss of the RMS Titanic highlighted the dangers of icebergs in the North Atlantic, an International Ice Patrol has also originated weather data, and its charts are broadcast by the Boston station during the prime iceberg season of February through September, using the call sign NIK.

-A major producer of Canadian radiofax is the Canadian Forces METOC (Meteorology and Oceanography Centre) in Halifax, Nova Scotia, using the communication station CFH.
-Charts are sent on the hour, then the station switches to radioteletype (RTTY) for the rest of the period.

 CBV, Playa Ancha Radio in Valparaiso, Chile broadcasts a daily schedule of Armada de Chile weather fax for the southeastern Pacific, all the way to the Antarctic.
 Also in the Pacific, Japan has two stations, as does the Bureau of Meteorology in Australia.
 Most European countries have stations, as does Russia.

 Kyodo News is the only remaining news agency to transmit news via radiofax.
 It broadcasts complete newspapers in Japanese and English, often at 60 lines per minute instead of the more normal 120 because of the greater complexity of written Japanese.
-A full day's news takes hours to transmit.
-Kyodo has a dedicated transmission to Pacific fishing fleets from Kagoshima Prefectural Fishery Radio, and a relay from 9VF, possibly still in Singapore.
+A full day's news takes dozens of minutes to transmit.
+Kyodo has a dedicated transmission to Pacific fishing fleets from Kagoshima Prefectural Fishery Radio, and a relay from 9VF/252, which is said to be located in Singapore.
+These transmitters are considerably more powerful than others used for this mode.

 The German Meteorological Service (Deutscher Wetterdienst, DWD) transmits a regular daily schedule of weather charts on three frequencies 3.855 MHz, 7.88 MHz and 13.8825 MHz from their LF and HF transmitting facility in Pinneberg.